 Seborrheic dermatitis on the face

-Seborrheic dermatitis causes red, scaly, itchy skin.
-It can occur on the sides of the nose, in and between the eyebrows, and in other oil-rich areas. ...
+Seborrheic dermatitis causes a red rash with yellowish and somewhat "oily" scales.
+In addition to the scalp, seborrheic dermatitis can occur on the sides of the nose, in and between the ...

 Common signs and symptoms of seborrheic dermatitis include:

 Seborrheic dermatitis most often affects your scalp, but it can occur between skin folds and on skin rich in oil glands.
 It can develop in and between your eyebrows, on the sides of your nose and behind your ears, over your breastbone, in your groin area, and sometimes in your armpits.
 In most people, it's a chronic condition.
 You'll likely experience periods when your signs and symptoms improve alternating with times when they worsen.